 Make a Cheese Slice Owl for your Halloween party or owl-themed event.
 They are so cute and so easy to make.
 This snack would even be great for a baby shower.

-People often ask how I continue to come up with the ideas for my themed cuisine.
-Well, I have begun to imagine how almost everything I see would look made out of food.
+People often ask how I continue to come up with the ideas for my fun food crafts.
+When I see something cute, I always imagine what it would like made out of food.

 The other day I came across a craft project that I just fell in love with and I instantly visualized how I could create an edible version of it.
 Lynn Put over at The Queen’s Scene created adorable owl boxes for a Valentine’s Day craft.

 I took one look at the box and knew I had to re-create it out of cheese slices.

 I know my mind works in mysterious ways.

 While Lynn’s medium of choice is card stock and colorful paper, mine is Cheddar, American, Co-Jack, and Provolone cheeses along with two jumbo black olives.